syncfusion-content/asp.netwebforms-docs/aspnet/PDF/ImageElement.md

 instance from different sources.

-> Note: Image quality is 100 by default, which increases the resultant file size and quality.
+N> Image quality is 100 by default, which increases the resultant file size and quality.
 Reducing the quality will reduce the file size.

 ### Working with Bitmap